benemichel/-udacity_cpp_capstone_snake_game_project/README.md

 # CPPND: Capstone Snake Game Example

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a submission in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

+Starter code was provided by Udacity.

 <img src="snake_game.gif"/>